NilsBade/PythonChamberApp/docs/Phase Variation Study/PhaseVariationStudy.md

 as phase variation due to the movement of the coaxial cables/probe-head.
 Ideally, since the short is a perfect reflect, there should be a constant S11 amplitude and a constant phase over every point probed.
 If that is not the case, the next interesting thing is if the variation at each point in the XY plane is always the same.
 Since that would mean that a correction of the error by simple subtraction of the phase- and amplitude-error is possible.
+The results of the taken measurements are shown in the [Measurements XY-Plane section](#measurements-xy-plane).

 ## Measurements XY-Plane
 XY-Plane Measurement with 5x5 points probed at 60 GHz; 63,5 GHz; 67 GHz.